-To apply, please submit a short proposal (600 words max) to Brenda Torney (btorney@aup.edu) by Tuesday September 24 (for courses to be taught in fall 2020) or by Tuesday November 19 (for courses to be taught in spring 2021).
-Your application must be accompanied by a letter of support from your Chair (or Chairs if two different departments are involved), which will outline the role this course will play within the 2020-2021 curriculum and the benefits of the fully collaborative team-teaching model for the discipline/department.
-You may propose a brand new course (which will be listed as a Topics course) or rework an already-existing one.
+To apply, please submit a short proposal (600 words max) to Brenda Torney (btorney@aup.edu).
+Your application must be accompanied by a letter of support from your Chair (or Chairs if two different departments are involved), which will outline the role this course will play within the 2021-2022 curriculum and the benefits of the fully collaborative team-teaching model for the discipline/department.
+You may propose a new course (which will be listed as a Topics course) or substantially rework an already-existing one.
 Please note that courses need to go through the regular vetting process (approval of relevant departments and Curriculum Committee approval for non-Topics courses).
-Courses may be used to fulfill general education, major/minor, or elective requirements.
+Courses may be used to fulfill GLACC, major/minor, or elective requirements.
 The faculty members involved may be from the same or different departments.
-Since FirstBridge courses already provide some opportunities for collaboration between multiple faculty members, first priority will be given to non-FirstBridge proposals, and to courses that have not yet received team teaching funding.
+Since FirstBridge courses already provide some opportunities for collaboration between multiple faculty members, first priority will be given to non-FirstBridge proposals, and to courses that have not yet received team-teaching funding.
 Proposals should justify why the particular course would benefit from being collaboratively team taught and how this approach would benefit both students and instructors.
 The proposal should also highlight the specific roles of each faculty member throughout the semester, within and outside of the classroom space.
-A draft syllabus would be helpful if you have one, but it does not replace a compelling proposal.
+During the first round, a draft syllabus would be helpful if you have one, but it does not replace a compelling proposal.
+During the second round, a syllabus must accompany the proposal.